What is Ethical Hacking The White Hat Approach to Strengthening Cybersecurity [2025]

 1. Education and Certification: Establish a solid academic background in computer science, information security, or a similar discipline to begin with.
 To increase your credibility, get relevant credentials like Certified Information Systems Security Professional (CISSP), Certified Information Security Manager (CISM), and Certified Ethical Hacker (CEH).

 2. Ethical Hacker: Working with companies to find weaknesses in their networks, applications, and systems is what an ethical hacker does.
-Assessing security measures and assisting with vulnerability fixes is your main responsibility in order to stop cyberattacks.
+Assessing security measures and assisting with vulnerability fixes is your main responsibility to stop cyberattacks.

 5. Security Consultant: Organizations aiming to improve their security posture might receive advisory services from security consultants.
 They evaluate threats, create security plans, and support the application of security fixes.